Fixatron/TFRom-Recreation/README.md

 ##   Things I've learned
 - How to code in NES 6502 Assembly
+- The code is relatively sophisticated, but there was an apparant rush to meet a deadline and some things were left
 - At least 2 versions exist, only difference is the copyright at the title screen "©Takara 1986 " vs "© FMG 1987  "
 - Theres a sideroom with the pickaxe guy in stage 3 on the top right just before the end.
 Use the Ratbat tape as a platform.
 Also, in stage 6, left side, theres a pickaxe guy battle room.
 Level 10 also has a load point for this sideroom, but its blocked by a wall, so even if you do enter it the player get stuck when exiting the sideroom.
 - Theres a side room in stage 8 where the player fights a guardian, megatron appears and the reward is a U for RODIMUS